Bella Hadid Flashes Rock-Hard Abs In Itsy Bitsy Crop Top

 Bella did, however, seem to have found time for a wardrobe change between touching down and dining out.
 While her airport appearance came in blacks, her night out with Gigi came in whites.
 The sisters stepped out in twinning colors.
 Gigi’s stylish boiler suit matched hues from her sister’s cargo pants and layered crop top look.

 As a bonafide “it” girl, Bella now comes with all the media attention in the world.
 Her signature style of high-waisted jeans and 90s vibes is endlessly replicated.
 Her social media following is through the roof.
-As the face of Calvin Klein and Tag Heuer, Bella also finds herself as one of the modeling world’s highest earners.
+As the face of Calvin Klein and TAG Heuer, Bella also finds herself as one of the modeling world’s highest earners.
 While Kendall Jenner remains the world’s highest-paid supermodel, Bella is likely fast catching up.

 The model also makes headlines for her relationship with The Weeknd.
 The rapper has not, however, been spotted during Bella’s Italy travels this week.